 Whether you want a hearty meal or a light bite, there’s something in Charlotte for you.
 In Plaza Midwood, you’ll find Nova’s Bakery, known for its Old World European-style bread and pastries, and Zada Jane’s Corner Café, a funky café serving organic and sustainable fare.
 In South Park, splurge for a ritzy and indulgent brunch at French eatery Café Monte (try the almond croissant), or opt for a healthy start at Living Kitchen, a vegetarian raw food joint that offers breakfast bowls and revitalizing smoothies (there is also a location in South End).
 Need a jolt of sugar to get you going?
 Hazelnuts Creperie (two locations in Uptown) is delectable, and craft doughnut shops like Joe’s Doughs and Duck Donuts are sprinkled throughout the city.
 Be sure to get your caffeine fix for the day at local coffee shops like Not Just Coffee, Trade and Lore or Smelly Cat Coffeehouse & Roastery.

 Charlotte dinners pair ambiance with exceptional flavor.
 Welcoming and cozy, Mama Ricotta’s has served New Haven-style pizza and authentic Italian cuisine since 1992.
 And at Kindred Restaurant in Davidson, a James Beard-nominated chef serves incomparable homemade pastas in a restored 1920s structure.
 Try Fahrenheit for a meal with a sky-high view, or experience the city’s culinary innovation at 5Church, seated at the corner of 5th and Church streets.
-Mimosa Grill, Aria, Halcyon Flavors from the Earth, Rooster’s Wood-Fired Kitchen and more are within walking distance in Uptown.
+Mimosa Grill, Aria, Halcyon Flavors from the Earth, Rooster’s Wood-Fired Kitchen and more offer farm-to-table cuisine within walking distance of the Charlotte Convention Center in Uptown.

 You won’t starve after-hours.
 Diner fare thrives close to Center City.
 Try breakfast at midnight at Central Avenue’s Landmark Diner, EpiCentre’s Red Eye Diner and, fittingly, Midnight Diner, a short drive or walk from Uptown.